loganloganlogan/www-site/content/foundation/contact.md

 ## Security Contacts

-Visit the (https://www.apache.org/security/)[ASF Security page] to learn how to report a security vulnerability.
+Visit the [ASF Security page](https://www.apache.org/security/) to learn how to report a security vulnerability.

 ## Foundation Directory